Roman Emperor Hadrian's Aqueduct to supply ancient Athens with water

 MARCH 2009 - The above turned out to be a paved walkway (now mostly overgrown) into the field (presumably planned

-for use by the olympic atheletes to provide a quiet & restful walk - but later blocked by the high fence (presumably
+by the olympic atheletes to provide a quiet & restful walk - but later blocked by the high fence (presumably

 when it was realised the area was not secure).